 Dashboard

 The Dashboard in the Windows Dev Center supports the end-to-end process for submitting, certifying, and managing apps for sale in the Windows Store.
-In addition to the forms, workflows, and reports that enable these activities, the Dashboard provides supporting content in the form of help, FAQs, explanations, tips, definitions, and help with error messaging.
+In addition to the forms, workflows, and reports that enable these activities, the Dashboard provides supporting content in the form of Help, FAQs, explanations, tips, definitions, and help with error messaging.

 Set geographic distribution and price

 The Windows Store lets developers choose which countries and regions their app should be made available in, but they must meet the specific policy requirements for each country and region.
-In addition, developers can reliably upload translated listing data in unfamiliar languages, and can add language packs as they become available.
+In addition, developers can reliably upload translated listing data in unfamiliar languages, and they can add language packs as they become available.

 Developers can set the price (free, in-app purchase, or paid app) when they submit their app.
 The Windows Store converts prices into local currencies for the markets where the developer chooses to distribute the app.

 Licensing and anti-piracy

 Developers can include Windows Store-based license protection by using an API call for each of the supported Windows 8 runtimes and languages.
-The Windows Store ensures that these user-based app licenses can only be used on five machines where the user’s Windows Live ID profile is available.
-The Store automatically detects if an app has been tampered with and, if so, blocks it from being run again—without the developer having to write any code.
+The Windows Store ensures that these user-based app licenses can only be used on five devices where the user’s Windows Live ID profile is available.
+The Store automatically detects if an app has been tampered with and, if so, blocks it from being run again—all without the developer having to write any code.

 Testing framework for developers